Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 It took Hunter a moment to regain his balance.
 “Fuck, did’ya need to do that?!”

 Firth just shrugged his giant beachball-shaming shoulders.
 “Stop bein’ so puny, then.
-Now, lemme show you how---ah.
+Now, lemme show you how - ah.
 Well, never mind I guess.”
 The new suit contractors peered in through the gym door, there to summon him toward the fitting room.
 “Looks like the show’s about to begin.”

 Hunter just nodded, hobbled over to the edge, disabled the grav plating, and attempted to recover his dignity.
 It didn’t work.
 Firth meanwhile sprang up cat-like and prowled toward the door, as if he’d not been exerting himself at all.
 Bastard.

 Now, though, the tables would turn.
 It was time for Measurement, one of the HEAT’s more shameless rites of passage.
 Firth stood naked on the biomechanical metrology platform while his suit techs and the workhouse engineers formed a circle around him, ready to record a new kinesthetic baseline.
 The big man was the center of dubious attention today; the whole team had gathered, eager to see this new tech for themselves.

 And there were bants, of course.
 Loving bants!
 This was an indignity they’d all suffered repeatedly, so at this point there was no shame and no secrets between anyone.
 The whole team was bored anyway and ready for the spectacle, since the daily training grind was…well, a grind.
-A grind most of the team lived for, admittedly---you had to be a little bit insane and a whole lot meathead to be HEAT, after all---but it was a monotonous grind nonetheless.
+A grind most of the team lived for, admittedly - you had to be a little bit insane and a whole lot meathead to be HEAT, after all - but it was a monotonous grind nonetheless.
 Anything novel was always welcomed and besides: he’d be stepping off the platform to a ready-to-go suit.
 Miracles like *that* didn’t happen every day!

 “Okay.”
 Doyle’s voice cut through the susurrus to mark the start of ceremonies, of sorts.
 “Gravity set to one gee, subject’s weight…Jesus, you fat fuck.
 You’re big enough to smash a truck!”